-The Authority contributes to the Commonwealth's Group Insurance Commission ("GIC"), which manages a cost-sharing multiple-employer defined benefit postemployment healthcare plan for the Commonwealth and other governments within the Commonwealth.
+The Authority contributes to the Commonwealth's Group Insurance Commission ("GIC"), which manages a single-employer defined benefit postemployment healthcare plan for the Commonwealth and other governments within the Commonwealth.
 GIC provides medical benefits to retired employees of participating governments.
-Chapter 32A of the General Laws of the Commonwealth of Massachusetts assigns the authority to establish and amend benefit provisions to the GIC board of commissioners.
+Chapter 32A of the General Laws of the Commonwealth of Massachusetts assigns the Authority to establish and amend benefit provisions to the GIC board of commissioners.
 The GIC does not issue separately audited financial statements.
 The financial position and results of operations of the plan are incorporated into the Commonwealth's financial statements, a copy of which may be obtained from the Office of the State Comptroller, Commonwealth of Massachusetts, One Ashburton Place, Room 901, Boston, MA 02108.

+Under Chapter 32A, the Commonwealth is required to provide certain health care and life insurance benefits for retired employees of the Commonwealth.
+Substantially all of the Commonwealth's employees may become eligible for these benefits if they reach retirement age while working for the Commonwealth.
 Chapter 32A provides that contribution requirements of the plan members and the participating governments are established and may be amended by the GIC.
 Plan members or beneficiaries receiving benefits contribute anywhere from 0% to 20% depending on entry age.

 Participating governments are contractually required to contribute at a rate assessed each year by GIC on a premium basis.
-The Authority's contributions to GIC for the years ended June 30, 2017, 2016, and 2015, were \$151,421, \$169,325 and \$111,110, respectively, which equaled the required contributions each year.
+The Authority's contributions to GIC for the years ended June 30, 2019, 2018, and 2017, were \$153,937, \$117,538 and \$151,421, respectively, which equaled the required contributions each year.
 Required contributions include contributions for the total health plan costs for both active and retired employees.